Equalizer-Finance/academy/README.md

 [Meeting presentation](./presentations/02_equalizer-academy.pdf)

-### Flash loan use-cases
+### Flash loan use-cases - 21 Feb 2022 [recording](https://zoom.us/rec/share/5d8oN4NOglMH_KUVRT70AeJ0gGWg6txnMO6TILpQDKG69dGh5WblwZNdTS2F2fwu.zsAS8m6tLwzt0y8P)

 In this meeting, we discuss

-- What flash-loans can be used for
+- Loans, DeFi loans, Flash loans and collaterals
+- Flash loan use cases
 - What is arbitrage
+- Arbitrage strategies
 - What is collateral swap
 - What is liquidation/self-liquidation

-Before the meeting, we welcome you to read the following materials

-TBD

 ### Flash loans in action 1